 # 10 – The Red and the Black

-The “Red and the Black,” was released on the Tyranny & Mutation album.
+The song “Red and the Black,” was released on the Tyranny & Mutation album.
 The record was released in 1972.
 The first song listed on our Top 10 Blue Oyster Cult Songs list presents the listener immediately with the vintage guitar riffs and bass lines that the band became known for.
 Listen to the amazing guitar work on this record.
-Outstanding!
+The song’s opening riff features Buck Dharma tearing it up on guitar.
+It only gets better when Buck Dharmer rips open a killer solo at about the two-minute mark.

 # 9 – Flaming Telepaths